rvaghashiya/starter-academic/content/home/experience.md

     date_end: '2021-06-30'
     description: |2-

+        * Custom dataset curation for ocular biomarkers with clinician-verified ground truth
-        * Developed an explainable ML pipeline for the diagnosis of Diabetic Retinopathy (DR) and Hypertensive Retinopathy (HTR) using biomarkers extracted from the retinal vasculature.
-Python, OpenCV
+        * ML-based diagnosis of Diabetic Retinopathy and Hypertensive Retinopathy with accuracy rate of 98%
-        * Achieved AUC ∼ 0.70 for DR detection and stage-grading, 0.98 for HTR detection, 0.89 for HTR stage-grading
+        * SHAP-enabled explanation of biomarker impact on the diagnosis prediction

   - title: Teaching Assistant
     company: Pandit Deendayal Energy University